ailur-archives/burgercat/README.md

 burgercat: burger social media

 ### self hosting:
-this guide assumes you have git and python3 installed
+this guide assumes you have git, python3, and redis installed on your server

 ```
 git clone https://codeberg.org/burger-software/burgercat